 Children at Revelstoke Child Care Society’s Leap and Learn Preschool in Revelstoke, B.C.
-IMAGE, COURTESY OF LEAP AND LEARN PRESCHOOL
+(Courtesy of Lead and Learn Preschool)

 Among the 27 members of this new multidisciplinary research group were child health epidemiologist Chris Power, child psychiatrist Stephen Suomi and psychologists Daniel Keating and Dan Offord.
 In 1999 the group published the book Developmental Health and the Wealth of Nations: Social, Biological and Educational Dynamics, providing evidence-based research that showed a striking connection between early experiences in childhood and physical and mental health decades later.